Glossary of M&A Terms

 Collateral: Property pledged by a borrower to guarantee payment of a debt.
 Bank loans are usually collateralized or secured by the company’s accounts receivable, inventory and equipment, and frequently by some secondary source of repayment.

-Confidential Business Review (CBR): A document containing a detailed analysis and narrative description of a business and its future prospects.
+Confidential Information Memorandum (CIM): A document containing a detailed analysis and narrative description of a company and its future prospects.
 Often called a “Deal Book” or “Offering Memorandum”.

-Confidentiality Agreement: A document signed by potential buyers that requires them to keep the information contained in the CBR and M&A discussions completely confidential.
-This document is signed BEFORE the CBR is provided.
+Confidentiality Agreement: A document signed by potential buyers that requires them to keep the information contained in the CIM, other evaluation materials and all discussions completely confidential.
+This document is signed BEFORE the CIM is provided.

 Contingent Liability: (a) A possible obligation from past events that will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the business; or (b) A present obligation from past events but is not recognized because (i) it is not probable that an outflow of resources will be required to settle the obligation; or (ii) the obligation cannot be measured reliably.
 Some examples: in corporate reports are pending lawsuits, judgments under appeal, disputed claims, and the like, representing potential financial liability.

-Covenant: A binding agreement between buyer and seller that restricts each party from taking certain actions, particularly during the Letter of Intent period and closing
+Covenant: An agreement between buyer and seller that restricts each party from taking certain actions, particularly during the Letter of Intent period and prior to closing.
+Affirmative covenants obligate the seller or the buyer to take certain actions prior to the closing.

 Depreciation: The allocation of the cost of a tangible asset to expenses over the asset’s estimated useful life.